karakays/lfcs/README.md

 * type: primary, extended or logical
 * start: start sector
 * end: end sector
+* filesystem

-Partition table schemes:
+##### Partition table schemes
+The content of hardware disk starts disk metadata, e.g. partition tables.
-#### MBR
+###### MBR
-* old and obsolete.
-Stored in the first 512 bytes of the disk. up to 4 primary partitions and one can be as an extended partition.
+* Dates back to early days of MSDOS.
+In some tools, aka, _dos_ or _msdos_.
+Table is stored in the first 512 bytes of the disk.
+Up to 4 primary partitions of which one as an extended partition.
 * Table has 4 entries and each 16 bytes size.
 Entry in the table contains active bit, file system code (xfs, ext4, swap etc.) and number of sectors.

+[disk with MBR scheme][https://lms.quickstart.com/custom/799658/images/partition_table_small.png]

-#### GPT
+###### GPT
-* modern.
+* modern. disk starts with the GPT header (and also proactive MBR for backwards compatibilit)
-* Up to 128 entries in the table and each 128 bytes of size.
+* Up to 128 entries (partitions) in the table and each 128 bytes of size.

-Kernel interacts with disk devices (found in /dev directory) through VFS.
-SCSI and SATA disks follow xxy[z] naming convention where xx is device type (sd), y is drive number and z is partition number as in `/dev/sdb1` or `/dev/sdc4`

-`blkid` reports block device metadata (attributes).

-`lsblk` lists block devices in a tree format.

-`blkid` and `lsblk` work only with block devices.
+[disk with GPT scheme][https://lms.quickstart.com/custom/799658/images/GPT%20Layout.png]

+* The partition table comes with the vendor and it's possible to migrate it from MBR to GPT but it's not hard to brick the machine while doing so, thus, benefits are not worth the risk.

-#### Backup partition tables
+##### Backup partition tables

 To backup MBR, copy MBR table
 ```sudo dd if=/dev/sda of=mbrbackup bs=512 count=1```